toshikwa/sac-discrete.pytorch/README.md

 If you want to use Prioritized Experience Replay(PER), N-step return or Dueling Networks, change `use_per`, `multi_step` or `dueling_net` respectively.

 ## Results
-I just evaluated vanilla SAC-Discrite, with PER, N-step return or Dueling Networks in `MsPacmanNoFrameskip-v4`.
+I just evaluated vanilla SAC-Discrite, with PER, N-step Return or Dueling Networks in `MsPacmanNoFrameskip-v4`.
 The graph below shows the test returns along with environment steps (which equals environment frames divided by the factor of 4).
 Also, note that curves are smoothed by exponential moving average with `weight=0.5` for visualization.

 <img src="https://user-images.githubusercontent.com/37267851/81498474-319edf80-9300-11ea-9353-a9055062eef5.png" title="graph" width=500><img src="https://user-images.githubusercontent.com/37267851/67809830-c9fc1200-fadc-11e9-8f48-799a19689dd6.gif" title="gif" width=300>